Reality is something like me carrying

 Alan Hovhaness was a highly respected orchestral composer.
 They were acquainted, because Alan’s wife was from Birmingham.
 In the early 70’s they collaborated on a small musical that Joseph Papp wanted to produce.
 It never happened, because Papp insisted on a small orchestra, and Hovhaness insisted on two pianos.

 The entire poem is a poetic documentary of life in mid-town Manhattan in the early 1970’s.
 Eighth Avenue no longer has a prostitute on every corner, each wearing a more elaborate wig than the next.
 There is no longer a bus barn depot across the street from where we lived.
 The bodega (grocery store) on one side of our building has been gone for decades, although the ghosts of the local drunks still linger.
 The Brittany Restaurant on the other side of our building had excellent French food until a fire put them out of business.
 Schaefer beer was bought out by Stroh’s and then Pabst.
-Even the Rhodes Preparatory School for girls no longer exists; with an entrance up a few stairs, and a trend towards wearing the shortest skirt possible, up skirt views of the students were pretty common.
+Even the Rhodes Preparatory School for girls no longer exists.
+“Up skirt views” were probably a daily event at the time, as the entrance was up a flight of steps and mini skirts were the trend.
 I’m not sure when the Hotel Americana disappeared.
 And yet, as with all major cities, despite constantly evolving, the flavor of New York City always stays the same.

 Andrew Glaze, with bicycles, in the living room of his apartment at 9th Avenue and 53rd Street.
 His desk, typewriter, and working area is immediately behind him.
 The rest of the living room is behind the photographer.